SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

       println("done")
     }

-Here is a template where the simulation end by explicitly calling a simSuccess() :
+Here is a template where the simulation ends by explicitly calling `simSuccess()`:

 .. code-block:: scala